UrsusArctos/dkit/README.md

 # dkit
 Collection of libraries and helpers I wrote for my pet projects.

+## aegisql
+SQL client that talks both SQLite and MySQL.

 ## daemonizer
-To help write system daemons for OpenRC/Systemd.
+Helper to write system daemons for OpenRC/Systemd.
+Linux only.

 ## kotobot
-Telegram bot API client
+Telegram bot API client.

 ## logmeow
-To do logging (to console, to GZipped file, and to syslog)
+Helper to do logging (to console, to GZipped file, and to syslog/journald) Linux only.

 ## openai
 OpenAI API client (text completion, chat completion, image generation, Whisper STT transcription)

 ## picovoice
-Picovoice library bindings for Porcupine hotword detection and Cobra VAD (voice activity detection)
+Picovoice library bindings for Porcupine hotword detection and Cobra VAD (voice activity detection) Windows only.

 ## playht
 Play.HT API for multilanguage TTS

-## sqlite
-SQLite3 client

 ## stringent
 Unorthodox string handling